derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide500-Linux.md

 ### **STEP 5**: Install Helm on Your Local Machine

 - Helm is a package manager for Kubernetes that streamlines installing and managing applications on your Kubernetes cluster.
-We'll use Helm in this lab to install Fn on our cluster.
-If you are using an Oracle-provided client image, this step has been done for you.
-Skip to the next step.
-Otherwise, download the latest release for your operating system from the [Helm releases page](https://github.com/kubernetes/helm/releases/latest) in the **Installation and Upgrading** section.
+We'll use Helm in this lab to install Fn on our cluster. **Download** the latest release for your operating system from the [Helm releases page](https://github.com/kubernetes/helm/releases/latest) in the **Installation and Upgrading** section.

   ![](images/500/1.png)

   **NOTE**: See the [Fn Helm GitHub page](https://github.com/fnproject/fn-helm#prerequisites) for more details.

-- Open a **terminal window** and run the following commands to extract and initialize **Helm**, ***but first***, **replace ~/Downloads** with the directory where you download the Helm archive in the previous step, and **replace helm-v2.7.2-linux-amd64.tar.gz** with the name of the file you downloaded. **NOTE**: `kubectl` needs to be in your PATH for Helm to run.
+- Open a **terminal window** and run the following commands to extract and initialize **Helm**, ***but first***, **replace ~/Downloads** with the directory where you download the Helm archive in the previous step, and **replace helm-v2.7.2-linux-amd64.tar.gz** with the name of the file you downloaded.

+  **NOTE**: `kubectl` needs to be in your PATH for Helm to run.
 A good test to see if kubectl is in your path is to type: `which kubectl`.
 If you did not modify your system PATH when you installed kubectl in lab 200, you can run `export PATH=$PATH:/the/directory/where/you/downloaded/kubectl` to alter the path in this shell.
 Do this before running `helm init` below.

   ```bash
   cd ~/terraform-kubernetes-installer